-Partners Centers of Expertise (COEs) are innovative cross-specialty educational opportunities that allows trainees to explore areas of medicine and health care delivery relevant to all specialties such as quality and safety, global health, health care management, and health policy.
-One opportunities the COEs provide is travel grants to help trainees implement a project in underserved areas.
+Partners Centers of Expertise (COEs) are innovative cross-specialty educational opportunities that allows trainees to explore areas of medicine and health care delivery relevant to all specialties such as medical education, quality & safety, global & community health, and health care policy & management.
 This blog is authored by trainees who have received a travel grant and their experiences.

 India has a "bilingual medical system “patient interviews in Hindi and case presentations in English.
 Unless absolutely needed the CT scans and MRI were not done emergently and this made my brain exercise a lot in localizing lesions based on clinical presentation alone Neurocysticercosis and tuberculous brain abscess were relatively common in far flunked remote areas with limited access to medical care and these people would then come to us with some classic textbook radiology findings.
 I also saw many seizure patients and all the drugs commonly used in US were freely available at least in this center.
 If these patients insisted on following up with local Army hospitals (and not the special 8 Neurology Centers) we had to be more judicious in our medication choice for these patients.
 This was because there was limited variety of antiepileptic medications available at peripheral smaller medical centers.

 Didactics and Conferences